-Complainants may file a criminal complaint with the MassArt Public Safety Department, the local police department where the incident occurred, and/or other state and federal law enforcement agencies.
+Complainants may file a criminal complaint with the MassArt Department of Public Safety, the local police department where the incident occurred, and/or other state and federal law enforcement agencies.
 Complainants can make both a criminal report and a report to the University and do not have to choose one or the other.
 The Universities encourage victims of crimes to report incidents to the police so that the police can take appropriate measures to help victims and prevent future crimes.
-In addition to the Title IX Coordinator, the MassArt Public Safety Department will help in filing a report with local law enforcement, should the Complainant request assistance.
+In addition to the Title IX Coordinator, the MassArt Department of Public Safety will help in filing a report with local law enforcement, should the Complainant request assistance.

-Complainants are never required, however, to report an incident to the MassArt Public Safety Department or local law enforcement.
-If a Complainant elects not to make a criminal report, the Universities will respect that decision; however, the Universities may have an obligation under the Clery Act to inform the MassArt Public Safety Department of an alleged crime but will not disclose the Complainant's name.
+Complainants are never required, however, to report an incident to the MassArt Department of Public Safety or local law enforcement.
+If a Complainant elects not to make a criminal report, the Universities will respect that decision; however, the Universities may have an obligation under the Clery Act to inform the MassArt Department of Public Safety of an alleged crime but will not disclose the Complainant's name.

-If a Complainant chooses to make a report to the MassArt Public Safety Department, an investigation will be conducted and, if the Complainant so requests, they will receive assistance in filing criminal charges against the Respondent.
-The MassArt Public Safety Department can also assist a Complainant in the process of obtaining protective restraining orders and abuse prevention orders for sexual harassment, sexual assault, dating violence, domestic violence, and stalking.
+If a Complainant chooses to make a report to the MassArt Department of Public Safety, an investigation will be conducted and, if the Complainant so requests, they will receive assistance in filing criminal charges against the Respondent.
+The MassArt Department of Public Safety can also assist a Complainant in the process of obtaining protective restraining orders and abuse prevention orders for sexual harassment, sexual assault, dating violence, domestic violence, and stalking.

 MassArt's Public Safety Department has specially trained officers to respond to complaints of sexual assault and dating/domestic violence.
-Whenever possible, the MassArt Public Safety Department will make every effort to offer female Complainants/victims an opportunity to have a female officer present during all interviews.
+Whenever possible, the MassArt Department of Public Safety will make every effort to offer female Complainants/victims an opportunity to have a female officer present during all interviews.